 LibrarySearch supports several advanced features that are compatible with social networking and browser customisation, including syndication feeds (RSS), widgets, and tagging ('history324' is the suggested tag).
-There is also an 'AucklandUni' smartphone app available in both Apple and Google app stores.
+If your phone or tablet is your primary computing device, you may wish to download the 'Canvas Student' app (created by Instructure), available free of charge via the iOS and Android app stores.